glewe/rm-grayhound/README.md

 I like less obstrusive skins for metering so I decided to go "gray scale" for all the frame work plus some pastell colors for the values.
 Using a wide screen monitor, my approach was to only place the meters on the far left and right of the desktop so that I can use my application windows in the center and still have a glimpse on the system usage.

-## 125 Skins
+## 131 Skins

--   CPU (7 skins: Overall, 2 cores, 4 cores, 8 cores, 12 cores, 8 cores spectrum, 12 cores spectrum) (each in 3 sizes)
+-   CPU (7 skins: Overall, 2 cores, 4 cores, 8 cores, 12 cores, 16 cores, 8 cores spectrum, 12 cores spectrum, 16 cores spectrum) (each in 3 sizes)
 -   CPU Bars (2 skins: 8 cores, 12 cores) (each in 3 sizes)
 -   Disk (27 skins: 1-4 drives, Drives C-G) (each in 3 sizes)
 -   Fan Speed (1 skin) (requires installation of [HWiNFO](https://www.hwinfo.com/)) (each in 3 sizes)